bsmith89/human-gut-diversity-manuscript/manuscript.md

-When species consume the same limiting resource interspecific interactions are relatively strong, whereas, when there is no overlap between the resources consumed, interactions may be non-existant.
+When species consume the same limiting resource interspecific interactions are relatively strong, whereas, when there is no overlap between the resources consumed, interactions may be non-existent.
 Along with our intuition, analysis of this model shows that two species can stably coexist when, for both, intraspecific effects are stronger than interspecific.
 Resource niches,
-which decrease the magnitude of interaction terms, promote coexistance.
+which decrease the magnitude of interaction terms, promote coexistence.

 As an intriguing side-effect of this model, when interspecific effects are stronger than intraspecific for both